Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 ### 2.8.
 Fast STROUT mode

-The MSX-DOS function STROUT prints a string terminated with a "$" character.
-What this function actually does is to perform one separate call to the CONOUT function (which prints one single character) for every character of the string.
+The MSX-DOS function `STROUT` prints a string terminated with a "$" character.
+What this function actually does is to perform one separate call to the `CONOUT` function (which prints one single character) for every character of the string.

 Nextor introduces the _fast STROUT_ mode.
 When this mode is active, the string will be copied to a 512 byte buffer in page 3 and then it will be printed in one single call to the kernel code, which increases the speed of the printing process.
-The drawback is that the string length is limited to 511 bytes when this mode is active; longer strings will be truncated before being displayed.
+The drawback is that the string length is limited to 511 bytes when this mode is active; longer strings will be truncated before being printed.
 See _[3.4.8.
 FASTOUT: the fast STROUT mode tool](#348-fastout-the-fast-strout-mode-tool)_.

 ### 2.9.
 Extended mapper support routines

 MSX-DOS 2 provides a set of mapper support routines, which allow applications to allocate 16K RAM segments.
-Nextor maintains the original routines, but provides two new ones that allow allocating a contiguous block of memory (from 1 byte to 16K) inside a given segment.
-See the _[Nextor 3.0 Programmers Reference](Nextor%203.0%20Programmers%20Reference.md)_ for details.
+Nextor maintains the original routines, but provides four new ones that allow reading data, writing data and calling routines with full slot and RAM segment number specification.
+See _[5.
+Extended mapper support routines](Nextor%203.0%20Programmers%20Reference.md#5-extended-mapper-support-routines)_ in the Nextor 3.0 Programmers Reference for details.

 ### 2.10.
 Boot keys and the boot menu